Media Name: jorgegonzales.jpg

 HE/HIS/HIM

-Jorge González-Hermoso is a research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he focuses on small businesses and community development finance.
-His research also explores issues related to transportation, public spaces, and the racial wealth gap.
+Jorge González-Hermoso is a senior research associate in the Housing and Communities Division at the Urban Institute, where he focuses on real estate and economic development.
+His research explores issues related to small business and commercial corridor development, housing supply, and transportation.

 González-Hermoso’s work has been featured in the New York Times, CityLab, Planetizen, Curbed, and other outlets.
 He has also been quoted in Politico, NPR, Next City, and Governing and has made appearances on Telemundo and Univision.